jiayin88/ProjectEuler/README.md

 This project is part of the MSc.
 (Mathematics) program in the University of Malaya.
 The goal is to create a pipeline of mammogram analysis to determine the chances of having cancer based on the region of interest using R programming.
 For more information, please read it here: (insert paper link).

 What to expect in this repository:
-1. Images used in this project
+1. Images used in this project. (https://drive.google.com/file/d/1gdxgpJrDR0F5DskV4cj4Bd-jIuc90Knj/view?usp=sharing)
 2. Source codes written for this project.

 The database used in this project are: